How Much Weight Can You Gain From Strength Training?

-It is difficult to say just how much weight you can gain from strength training because that will vary based on the program you are doing, what your body type is, what other exercises you are doing and even your diet while you are strength training.
+It is difficult to say just how much weight you can gain from strength training because that will vary based on the program you are doing, what your body type is, what other exercises you are doing, and what your diet is like while you are strength training.

 You also need to determine whether you even want to gain weight while strength training.